Kentik Proxy Agent

 - sFlow data received by kproxy is parsed to ensure that only fields relevant to flow analytics are forwarded to the Kentik ingest layer. kproxy does not forward the entire sFlow packet to Kentik.

-- For assistance with any aspect of the setup process, please contact Customer Support.
+- For assistance with any aspect of the setup process, see Customer Care.

 top | section